 The Best Exercises for Push Day

 Now, let's take a look at the best exercises for push day.
-Here's what you'll need to get started:
+Here's the weight equipment you'll need to get started:

 15. Dumbbell Bench Press